-The main issue with using a phone to communicate while cycling is that you have to either have good signal in the area that you are cycling in (which is not always the case on smaller country roads).
+The main issue with using a phone to communicate while cycling is that you have to either have good signal in the area that you are cycling in (which is not always the case on smaller country roads or on isolated bikepacking trips).
 It also means you are prone to background wind noise.

 If you plan to do this, the best way is to combine your phone with a pair of wireless headphones (more expensive headphones may even be able to remove background wind noise) which can help to improve the clarity.

 Some apps are specifically designed to help communicate as you cycle, you can see the most popular options in the table below.

 |Senna RideConnected App||Turns any smartphone into a Bluetooth intercom using cellular data to connect devices|

 |General mobile messaging app that allows group or individual calls as well as location tracking|

 |Intercom||An app that allows you to place group calls with other devices over Bluetooth and Wifi.|

 |HelmChat||An app initially designed for motorbike riders that allow groups of up to 75 riders to talk via Bluetooth or cellular data.
 Active noise canceling.|